-This program is designed for use by parents, educators, homeschoolers, and school systems.
-It has been successfully implemented across the United States and around the world (22 countries at last count.)
+This reading program is designed for use by parents, educators, homeschoolers, and school systems who teach learners of all ages with Down syndrome, autism, or other delays.
+It has been successfully implemented across the United States and around the world (28 countries at last count*).

 Families and educators love this reading program simply because it works!
-Reading Bundles include easy but specific instructions for teaching and implementing the program, ideal for both parents and educators.
+Special Reads reading bundles include full instructions for teaching, and are ideal for both parents and educators.

-Customer support has a 24-hour turnaround record and is provided by founder and program designer Natalie Hale.
+Customer support is provided by founder and program designer Natalie Hale and has a 24-hour turnaround record.

-Natalie Hale is an award-winning author, an innovative educator, parent of an adult son with Down syndrome (Jonathan is 34), and for over 25 years, a national and international speaker on the topic of teaching reading to learners with Down syndrome and other developmental delays.
+Natalie Hale is an award-winning author, an innovative educator, parent of an adult son with Down syndrome (Jonathan is 35), and for 28 years, a national and international speaker on the topic of teaching reading to learners with Down syndrome and other developmental delays.

-29 years ago, Natalie walked into a new library with her 5-year old son Jonathan.
+In 1989, Natalie walked into a new library with her 4-year old son Jonathan, who clearly had Down syndrome.
 “Can he read?” asked the librarian.
 “No,” answered Natalie.
 Said the librarian, “He could read today if you knew how to teach him.
 Spend some time with me and I’ll help you.
 If he enters first grade reading, the school’s expectations of him will skyrocket.”
-Trained at Glenn Doman’s Institute for the Achievement of Human Potential, the librarian did indeed know his stuff.
+Trained at Glenn Doman’s Institute for the Achievement of Human Potential, and himself the father of a teen with global delays, the librarian did indeed know his stuff.

 So Natalie did, the librarian did, Jonathan could, and expectations did skyrocket.

-With a graphic design and writing background, and having walked that labor-intensive walk, Natalie eventually founded Special Reads for Special Needs Reading Program so that other parents and educators would have materials designed for quick success ready-to-go, at their fingertips.
-As her Reading Program expanded, her focus has always been to engage the learner first; to “Go in through the heart and teach to the brain.”
+From the beginning, her focus has always been to engage the learner first; to “Go in through the heart and teach to the brain.”
+(See her book Whole Child Reading.)
 Humor, engaging topics, and a design for optimum brain retention has and always will shape Special Reads.

-Natalie currently lives in Los Angeles.
-For 25 years she has given Reading Workshops around the country as well as in India, Bulgaria, and Canada.
+Natalie currently lives and teaches in Los Angeles.
+Since 1992 she has given reading workshops around the country as well as in India, Bulgaria, and Canada.
 She continues to travel and teach parents and educators across the country and across borders.